-Police - \$45,000.
+Police - \$60,000.
 One new vehicle will be planned for purchase in each fiscal year going forward to rotate the entire fleet every 6-8 years.
 This year the Town will purchase a new SUV that will be used for regular police duty, as well as, specialized police functions.
+Also we will budget for PPE and in-car cameras.